Manuel-Sarkisjan/Manuel-Sarkisjan/README.md

 - 👯 I’m looking to collaborate on **Chess related projects**

-- 🤝 I’m looking for help with **Anti Cheat System for Online Chess**
+- 🤝 I’m looking for help with **Cheat Detection program for Online Chess**

 - 💬 Ask me about **Python**

 - 📫 How to reach me **manuel.sarkisjan@gmail.com**

-- ⚡ Fun fact **Besides programming languages I am also into human languages, as a matter of fact I am a polyglot: English, Spanish, Russian, Dutch and Armenian**
+- ⚡ Fun fact **Besides programming languages I am also into human languages, as a matter of fact I am a polyglot: English, Spanish, Russian, Dutch & (Eastern) Armenian.

 <h3 align="left">Connect with me:</h3>
 <p align="left">